skirtyman/2BNOR-2B/README.md

 The total time spent is not very accurate as the first ~4 months of this project, no timer was set.
 The total time spent spent is closer to 300 hours spent.
 ## What this Repository contains
 This repository contains my A-level Computer Science coursework.
 It includes the complete source code for the application and the suplementary report that accompanies it.
-This README contains the report and the source code can be found above.
+This README contains the report below and the source code can be found above.
+The mark breakdown of the project is below:
+- Analysis: 8/9
+- Desgin: 12/12
+- Technical Solution:
+  - Completeness of Solution: 13/15
+  - Techniques used within solution: 27/27
+- Testing: 8/8
+- Evalution: 4/4
+- Total: 72/75

-**It should be noted that the report in the README does contain the original source code for the application.
+**It should be noted that the report in the file DOES contain the original source code for the application.
 This is because submission requires the source-code to be present.**

 ## Summary
 The following project `2B NOR !2B` is an application to aid students in their studies of GCSE and A-Level computer science.
 The application specifically covers the units of logic gates and boolean expressions within the course specifications.
 The program features: